 (1) If tree replacement is required by this Chapter, then as a condition of the TRP, the applicant shall place into escrow with the Village an amount of money in cash equal to the tree replacement value, as determined by the Village Arborist.
-The escrowed funds shall be returned to the applicant in the following manner: 1/2 of the escrow shall be refunded upon tender to the Village of an executed contract to purchase the trees required by the TRP and the remaining 1/2 of the escrow shall be refunded upon verification that the new tree(s) are planted in conformance with the TRP.
-Failure to plant the tree(s) in compliance with the TRP shall result in forfeiture of the Escrow, which shall then be used by the Village to plant trees as required by the TRP.
+The money shall be returned once the new tree(s)

+are planted.
+Failure to plant the tree(s) in compliance with the TRP within one growing season shall result in forfeiture of the Escrow, which shall then be used by the Village to plant as required by the TRP.
 Access to the applicant's property shall be granted for such work to be completed in accordance with the TRP.
-The Village Arborist shall maintain a current schedule of cost including planting expenses for replacement of trees which shall serve as the basis for computation of the required cash escrow.
+The Village Arborist shall maintain a current schedule of cost including planting expenses for replacement of trees.

 2. If it is determined that practices which violate any portion of the Village Code have resulted in tree damage, then the Village may require an escrow payment be made to the Village, equal to the replacement value of the damaged tree(s) as determined by the Village Arborist.
-The cash escrow shall be held by the Village for the purpose of assuring that all remedial actions required by the Village to restore the health of the tree(s) are taken, and/or for the purpose of assuring the appropriate tree replacement should any damaged trees die or show noticeable signs of decline as determined by the Village Arborist.
+The cash escrow shall be held by the Village for the purpose of assuring that all remedial actions required by the Village to restore the health of the tree(s) are taken, and/or for the purpose of assuring the appropriate tree replacement should any damages trees die or show noticeable signs of decline as determined by the Village Arborist.